Dxyk/Angular-Udemy/Section 26 Angular Animations/README.md

 - This Module needs to be imported from `@angular/platform-browser/animations`
   - `import { BrowserAnimationsModule } from '@angular/platform-browser/animations`
 - Import `trigger`, `state`, `style`, etc from `@angular/animations` instead of `@angular/core`

+### Lesson 404 - Introduction

+Angular provides Animations features to make rendering more smoothly and customized.